 Buying a car is a difficult decision.
 Not only you need to decide on the make and model, and perhaps on the year, but you must also consider whether getting a Diesel or a petrol vehicle.
 Let’s shed some light into this matter, in order to ease your choice a little.

 First of all, there are advantages and drawbacks to each of the two options.
-Diesel cars have a better fuel usage efficiency, so they can be considered more economic.
+Diesel cars have better fuel usage efficiency, so they can be considered more economic.
 At the same time, Diesel vehicles tend to be more expensive than petrol ones, so you ought to perform a careful value analysis to see which is the best solution in your particular situation.

 If you don’t need to drive a lot, paying a higher price for a Diesel engine may not be the smartest thing to do.
 If, on the contrary, you use your car a lot, the Diesel might prove to bring you important savings on long-term.
 Diesel engines are built to be more economical than petrol ones, and this is something that has attracted millions of people to opt for this type of vehicle.
 Besides, Diesel engines don’t have the spark plugs that can drive anyone crazy when they break and need to be replaced.

 On the other hand, petrol cars appear to be better for the environment.
-They pollute less, so they may be a better option on long-term.
-Seeing that most countries try to reduce their carbon footprint, it is expected that Diesel cars face some limitations in regard to the access in central areas of big cities.
-Furthermore, governmental policies may ask Diesel cars owners to pay higher tax than the owners of petrol or electric cars.
-Add to all these the fact that you must pay more to purchase a car with Diesel engine, and then see what is the option that suits you best.
+They pollute less, so they may be a better option for the long-term.
+Seeing that most countries try to reduce their carbon footprint, it is expected that Diesel cars face some limitations in regard to access in central areas of big cities.
+Furthermore, governmental policies may ask Diesel cars owners to pay a higher tax than the owners of petrol or electric cars.
+Add to all these the fact that you must pay more to purchase a car with a Diesel engine, and then see what is the option that suits you best.

 All these details will have a direct influence on your decision, so you should consider them carefully before deciding which way to go.